bbauska/W3Cx-2of5/README.md

 <h4>hover to highlight</h4>

-Using the hover property on your <tr>, you can mouse over rows in your table to highlight them in the color you specify.
+Using the hover property on your &lt;tr&gt;, you can mouse over rows in your table to highlight them in the color you specify.
 This is useful to help users differentiate data between rows.